skw32/DefectCorrectionsNotebook/README.md

 This project contains a workflow which aims to allow for convenient and explanatory post-processing of charged defect supercells from electronic structure calculations with the all-electron electronic structure software package [FHI-aims](https://aimsclub.fhi-berlin.mpg.de/).
 There are two major components to the workflow:

-1. **DefectCorrectionsNotebook.ipynb** contains a tutorial notebook for performing finite-size correction schemes to obtain the defect formation energy for charged defect supercells for one defect at a time.
+1. **DefectCorrectionsNotebook.ipynb** contains all of the processing steps (and explanations) for performing finite-size correction schemes to obtain the defect formation energy for charged defect supercells, for one defect at a time.
 More information on the correction schemes and processing steps is contained in the notebook.
 To view a demo of the notebook see [here](https://nbviewer.jupyter.org/github/skw32/DefectCorrectionsNotebook/blob/master/DefectCorrectionsNotebook.ipynb).

 2. **DefectCorrectionsDataset.py** allows for running the notebook from the command line for a set of defect supercells data.
 Further instructions are contained in comments at the top of the script.